websiteinspiration/bugsplat.rb/entries/resume.md

 * Consulted on a Docker deployment project
 * Assisted getting a PHP application up and running on three different PaaS hosts

-#### Software Developer, 2012 - Current ####
+#### Software Developer, 2012 - 2015 ####

 [Kongregate](http://www.kongregate.com), Portland OR

-* Maintain and optimize one of the largest and oldest Ruby on Rails applications in existence.
-Kongregate receives over 10 million visits per month across more than 60,000 free-to-play single- and multiplayer games.
+* Maintained one of the largest and oldest Ruby on Rails applications in existence.

-* Work across the entire stack, from MySQL query optimization to Ruby and Node.js background jobs to front-end HTML, Javascript and CSS.
+* Worked across the entire stack, from MySQL query optimization to Ruby and Node.js background jobs to front-end HTML, Javascript and CSS.

 * Implemented a lapsed-gamer mailer with customized messages for every user which increased retention by ~5%.

 * Debugged and fixed some thorny EC2 / SSH bugs

-* Daily work on tasks using Pivotal Tracker, GitHub, and the Jenkins continuous integration server.
+* Daily worked on tasks using Pivotal Tracker, GitHub, and Jenkins.

 #### Platform Developer, 2011 - 2012 ###